AlexH192/k3s-cluster/README.md

   * `/monitoring`: Contains YAML files for Headlamp, Prometheus, etc.

 ## Node Hardware Specifications
+Each node is a different model of thin client with different specifications, meaning considerations regarding performance and workload had to be be made so as not to overload any of the systems.
 ```
 Node Role  |  Hardware Model  |  CPU          |  RAM    |  Storage
 --------------------------------------------------------------------